ErenEmreK/create_subtitles/README.md

 A command-line application to easily create subtitles for video/audio files and urls (such as youtube and dailymotion) using OpenAI's Whisper Speech to Text model.

 # TL;DR ✌️
-If you say: "I don't want to bother reading just tell me the easiest usage style to create quality captions", in Powershell:
+If you say: "I don't want to bother reading just tell me the easiest usage style to create quality captions":

 ```PS
 python create_subtitles.py "C:\myGermanMovieFolder" -s -v -p 1.0 -l german